Academics

 A complete list of the general education requirements is included in the UCSC General Catalog.

 UC Santa Cruz offers three-year accelerated degree pathways in some of our most popular majors.
-Students have used these pathways to save themselves time and money.
+Students have used these pathways to save time and money for themselves and their families.

 UC Santa Cruz offers a variety of honors and enrichment programs, including honor societies and intensive programs.